Chevrolet Omega: Omega B

 In October 1998, with the Chevrolet Omega B, General Motors do Brasil ceased local production in favor of a rebadged version of the Holden Calais (VT) sedan imported from Australia (as would be the case for Middle East bound models, instead badged Chevrolet Lumina).

 The Brazilian model sold in a single "CD" specification, based on the Holden Calais powered by the Ecotec 3.8-liter V6 engine developing 148kw.
 The VT II model came to Brazil in December 1999.

 On 18 May 2001, GM announced that the Omega CD would now be based on the VX Calais, designed and manufactured in Australia.
 Although based on the Holden Calais, the Brazilian model instead featured the trunk lid from VX series base models (whose tail lamps did not extend into the trunk lid).

 The next update was announced by GM on 28 April 2003, with the Omega CD now based on the VY Calais, again in a single "CD" specification.

 GM announced a final update of Omega B on 9 March 2005, now based on the Holden VZ series, powered by the new 3.6-liter Alloytec V6 engine.
 It was again sold in a single "CD" specification, this time based on the VZ Berlina with some extra equipment from the VZ Calais.
 Sales ended in 2007 with the arrival of the new Omega C.

 Omega C

 For the third generation Chevrolet Omega C, General Motors again looked to Holden.
 The new model was announced on 4 July 2007, was now based on a rebadged Holden Berlina (VE).
 It was again powered by the 3.6-liter Alloytec V6 engine.
 Due to the 2008 financial crisis, imports ceased in 2008.

 A couple of Chevrolet Omega C (first) and B (second) in a Brazilian presidential convoy.

 Facelift

 The Omega was re-introduced in September 2010.
-The first 600 models were sold as the "Omega Fiitipaldi Edition", named after 1970s Brazilian Formula One World Champion Emerson Fittipaldi.
+The first 600 models were sold as the "Omega Fittipaldi Edition", named after 1970s Brazilian Formula One World Champion Emerson Fittipaldi.
 The new Omega's specifications now reflected those of the Australian Holden Calais (VE Series II), except for specially tuned suspension settings for Brazil's road conditions.
 The engine was modified to run on E25.
 Imports ceased after 2011.